AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/dev-guide-introduction.md

 ## Access to AVEVA Data Hub

 You must have an account to use AVEVA Data Hub.
-Go to the [AVEVA Data Hub page at ](https://www.osisoft.com/pi-system/pi-cloud/osisoft-cloud-services), click [Contact Us](https://www.osisoft.com/contact) and request an account.
+Go to the [AVEVA Data Hub](https://www.osisoft.com/pi-system/pi-cloud/osisoft-cloud-services), click [Contact Us](https://www.osisoft.com/contact) and request an account.